© Stephen Henry

 © Patrick Messina

-As an arts leader, Heather is the Artistic Associate of NORPA (Northern Rivers Performing Arts Inc.).
-Previously, she held the positions of Associate Director: New Work with CIRCA, and Co-Artistic Director of experimental theatre collective The Hive Collective.
+Heather is Artistic Associate at NORPA (Northern Rivers Performing Arts), where she leads the development of new work in regional contexts.
+She was previously Associate Director: New Work with CIRCA, and Co-Artistic Director of experimental theatre company The Hive Collective.

 CURRENT & FUTURE WORKS

-In 2025, Heather will be creating a new cinematic opera production of KATYA KABANOVA for Victorian Opera, and revival directing THE BARBER OF SEVILLE for Opera Australia in Sydney and Melbourne.
+In 2025, Heather directs a new live-cinema production of KATYA KABANOVA for Victorian Opera, and revival directs THE BARBER OF SEVILLE for Opera Australia.

 PAST WORKS

-Previous directing credits include: SILK MOTH by Bushra El-Turk (Arcola Theatre, London); THE MERRY WIVES OF WINDSOR and ARIADNE AUF NAXOS conducted by Simone Young (Queensland Conservatorium); SISTER MOURNS BROTHER (creative development, Teatro Nacional de São Carlos, Lisbon); THE RIVER’S SECRET (creative development, ENOA & Gulbenkian Foundation, Lisbon); multimedia theatre work THE MUTANT MAN by Christopher Bryant in a “stylish production” [The Stage] with “glimpses of visual genius in its staging” (The Space Arts Centre, London); SNAPPY OPERAS (Mahogany Opera Group, London); SUNNYTOWN (La Boite); LITTLE NEMO AND THE ICE CREAM WITCH (Bayerische Theaterakademie, Munich); THE RIVER by Jez Butterworth (National Institute of Dramatic Art); ORPHANS by Dennis Kelly (Actors Centre Australia); YOUNG ARTIST CONCERT (Opera Australia); and, WINTERREISE (National Institute of Dramatic Art).
+Previous directing credits include THE ALCHEMIST and WOMEN BEWARE WOMEN (rehearsed readings, Bell Shakespeare); REVOLT.
+SHE SAID.
+REVOLT AGAIN. by Alice Birch (National Institute of Dramatic Art); Jada Alberts & Anne-Louise Sarks’ ELEKTRA/ORESTES (The Hive Collective / Metro Arts); SILK MOTH by Bushra El-Turk (Arcola Theatre, London); THE MERRY WIVES OF WINDSOR and ARIADNE AUF NAXOS conducted by Simone Young (Queensland Conservatorium); multimedia theatre work THE MUTANT MAN by Christopher Bryant in a “stylish production” [The Stage] with “glimpses of visual genius in its staging” (The Space Arts Centre, London); SNAPPY OPERAS (Mahogany Opera Group, London); SUNNYTOWN (La Boite); and, WINTERREISE (National Institute of Dramatic Art).

-Heather’s popular adaptation of Mozart’s THE MAGIC FLUTE has been revived in theatres and concert halls around Europe (Queen Elisabeth Music Chapel, Belgium; Grande Théâtre de la Ville, Luxembourg; Gulbenkian Foundation, Lisbon; Escuela de Música Reina Sofía, Madrid).
+Heather’s popular adaptation of Mozart’s THE MAGIC FLUTE has been revived in theatres and concert halls across Europe including Queen Elisabeth Music Chapel (Belgium), Grande Théâtre de la Ville (Luxembourg), Calouste Gulbenkian Foundation (Lisbon), and Escuela de Música Reina Sofía (Madrid).

 COLLABORATIONS

-Since 2015, Heather has regularly collaborated with Katie Mitchell, working on ARIADNE AUF NAXOS and ALCINA (Festival d’Aix), LUCIA DI LAMMERMOOR (Royal Opera House - Covent Garden), OPHELIAS ZIMMER by Alice Birch (Royal Court Theatre & Schaubühne Berlin) and ZAUBERLAND (Théâtre des Bouffes du Nord).
-In 2019 and 2020, Heather directed revivals of Katie Mitchell’s ARIADNE AUF NAXOS with new casts at Théâtre des Champs Elysées in Paris, Finnish National Opera in Helsinki, and the Royal Danish Opera in Copenhagen.
+Since 2015, Heather has regularly collaborated with director Katie Mitchell, working on acclaimed international productions including ARIADNE AUF NAXOS and ALCINA (Festival d’Aix), LUCIA DI LAMMERMOOR (Royal Opera House - Covent Garden), OPHELIAS ZIMMER by Alice Birch (Royal Court Theatre & Schaubühne Berlin) and ZAUBERLAND (Théâtre des Bouffes du Nord).
+Heather has directed revivals of Katie Mitchell’s work at Théâtre des Champs Elysées (Paris), Finnish National Opera (Helsinki), and the Royal Danish Opera (Copenhagen).

-Other associate directing credits include: IDOMENEO directed by Lindy Hume (Opera Australia); LORD OF THE FLIES directed by Kip Williams and ACCIDENTAL DEATH OF AN ANARCHIST directed by Sarah Giles (Sydney Theatre Company); LE NOZZE DI FIGARO directed by Patrick Nolan and ORPHEUS & EURYDICE directed by Yaron Lifschitz (Opera Queensland / Opera Australia); IL TROVATORE directed by David Bösch (Royal Opera House - Covent Garden); LA CENERENTOLA directed by Naomi Edwards (Opera Australia); AS YOU LIKE IT directed by David Berthold and JOY, FEAR & POETRY directed by Natasha Budd (La Boite); and, 1984 directed by Michael Futcher (shake & stir/Queensland Performing Arts Centre).
+Other associate directing credits include: IDOMENEO (dir.
+Lindy Hume, Opera Australia); LORD OF THE FLIES directed by Kip Williams and ACCIDENTAL DEATH OF AN ANARCHIST directed by Sarah Giles (Sydney Theatre Company); LE NOZZE DI FIGARO and ORPHEUS & EURYDICE (Opera Queensland / Opera Australia); CINDERELLA schools tour (Opera Australia); IL TROVATORE (Royal Opera House - Covent Garden); AS YOU LIKE IT (dir.
+David Berthold, La Boite); and, 1984 (dir.
+Michael Futcher, Queensland Performing Arts Centre).

-During Heather’s tenure as Co-Artistic Director of The Hive Collective, she programmed and produced a season of works at Metro Arts including Jada Alberts & Anne-Louise Sarks’ ELEKTRA/ORESTES, Zoey Dawson’s CONVICTION (dir.
+During her tenure as Co-Artistic Director of The Hive Collective, Heather programmed and produced a season of works at Metro Arts including ELEKTRA/ORESTES, Zoey Dawson’s CONVICTION (dir.
 Kate Wild), and Van Badham’s THE BULL, THE MOON, AND THE CORONET OF STARS (dir.
 Heidi Gledhill).

-As Associate Director: New Work with CIRCA, Heather developed a suite of new works for the company including SHAUN THE SHEEP’S CIRCUS SHOW, HUMANS 2.0, SACRE, and CUBE STUDIES: SANTIAGO.
+As Associate Director: New Work with CIRCA, she developed a suite of new works for the company including SHAUN THE SHEEP’S CIRCUS SHOW, HUMANS 2.0, SACRE, and CUBE STUDIES: SANTIAGO.

 TRAINING